North Sea Energy Islands: Impact on National Markets and Grids: Mathematical formulation

-where $\text{I}^{\rm g}$ is the incidence matrix of the generators on the bidding zones, $\text{I}^{\rm h}$ is the incidence matrix of hydro power plants, $\text{I}^{\rm pv}$ is the incidence matrix of solar PV power stations, $\text{I}^{\rm w}$ is the incidence matrix of wind farms, $\text{I}^{\rm d}$ is the incidence matrix of loads and $\text{I}^{\rm dc}$ is the incidence matrix of HVDC interconnectors.
+where $\text{I}^{\rm g}$ and $\text{I}^{\rm h}$ are the incidence matrices of thermal and hydropower generators on the bidding zones, $\text{I}^{\rm d}$ is the incidence matrix of loads and $\text{I}^{\rm dc}$ is the incidence matrix of HVDC interconnectors. $RE$ is the sum of the renewable generation, calculated as:

+where $\text{I}^{\rm pv}$, $\text{I}^{\rm w}$ and $\text{I}^{\rm r}$ are the incidence matrices of solar PV power stations, wind farms and run-of-river hydropower plants.
 Constraints \eqref{MCP:fac} enforce the lower and upper bounds on power flows over AC interconnectors.
 Finally, constraint \eqref{MCP:balance} represents the power balance of the system.
 The dual variables associated with constraints \eqref{MCP:balance} and \eqref{MCP:flowAC} are used to compute the Locational Marginal Prices (LMP) for each bidding zone as follows:

 Once the market is cleared, the set-points of generators and loads are defined as

 The feasibility of the resulting dispatch is then checked by projecting the set-points on the transmission network model.
 The following linear program is used to calculate the necessary redispatching: